lifeisstillgood/softwaremind/docs/chapters/index.rst

 - not just there - netflix vs disney - they are a global tv channel - the limitations of radio transmission distances has been broken this is why stupid valuations are possible - and until we see the borders on the internet is why we will keep seeing globalisation  (maybe regionalisation  - the west, arabia and china?)

+Designnof coties (live work remote) also
+Youtube kids videos - the problem of one url for any one - youtube seems to have no reputational loss.  how to build reputational loss ?

 the death of rent seeking
 why is facebook messages sent from uk village to SF and back next door rent seeking - the idea is twitter the protocol not twitter the company